snkly/meteor-starter-snkly/README.md

 ## Packages

 - iron:router
+- zimme:active-route
 - accounts-ui
 - accounts-password
 - accounts-twitter
 - twbs:bootstrap
+- fortawesome:fontawesome
 - stylus
 - coffeescript
 - jquery
 - underscore
 - mquandalle:jade
+- meteorhacks:npm
+- msavin:mongol
 - momentjs:moment
+- raix:handlebar-helpers
-- meteorhacks:npm
+- chrismbeckett:toastr

-The 'packages' folder and 'packages.json' in the root directory, and meteorhacks:npm are used to integrate npm packages in your Meteor project so they can be removed if you're not doing so in your project.
+The 'packages' folder and 'packages.json' in the root directory, and meteorhacks:npm are used to integrate npm packages in your Meteor project so they can be removed if you're not doing so.